demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-Chameleon/README.md

   - Choose from `Never`, `Chance`, or `Always`.
   - The specific chance is dynamic and non-configurable.
 - `EclipsesBlockMusic` - Prevent the morning/afternoon ambient tracks from playing during Eclipsed weather, which has its own ambience.
+- `ReworkFoggyWeather` - Alters the mechanics of foggy weather to make it blend a bit better with the moon's palette.
+  - This only works for vanilla levels!
+  - It is compatible with [Rebalanced Moons](https://thunderstore.io/c/lethal-company/p/dopadream/RebalancedMoonsBeta/) as well
 - `GiantSkins` - Forest Keepers will blend in more with the environment.
   - When spawning on snowy moons, they will be coated in snow like the trees.
   - When burnt to death by an explosion, their body will appear charred.